hang-c/hang-c.github.io/_pages/talks.md

 author_profile: true
 ---

-+ ### Weil Conjecture Seminar
++ ## Weil Conjecture Seminar
-...In Autumn 2023, I gave several talks on the derived category
+In the Autumn 2023, I gave several talks on the derived category